 Disagreements are bound to happen in your partnership.
 Most conflicts usually end in compromise for both parties.
 A co-founder who is okay with conflict knows that conflict encourages growth.

-If your co-founder is comfortable with conflict, then they will also be able to speak up when they feel something is not right without being disrespectful.
+If your co-founder is comfortable with conflict, then they will also be able to speak up without being disrespectful when they feel something is not right.

 A co-founder who understands their strengths and weaknesses is someone who knows themselves.
 Talking about each other’s strengths and weaknesses fosters trust and creates a good foundation for a complementary business relationship.